 Unlike HEPA technology, Molekule's Photo Electrochemical Oxidation (PECO) technology destroys pollutants that pass through the filter.
-The Nano-Filter, triggered by light, produces free radicals that break down the molecular structure of any organic compound in a single pass.
+The PECO filter, triggered by light, produces free radicals that break down the molecular structure of any organic compound in a single pass.

 Learn more about how Molekule compares to Carbon filters.